DVDs: Xing Yi (Various)

 Health and Strengthening Exercises from Xing Yi.

-Take a look at Tim Cartmell's DVD of this series.
+Take a look at Tim Cartmell's Book

-$29.95
+Quantity $29.95

 PLUMNOTE: Receive a ten per cent (10%) discount for Tim Cartmell's book and DVD.